 DALLAS – Today in Aviation, the Airbus A330-300 was introduced into service with launch customer Air Inter (IT) in 1994.
 It operated its first service between Paris Orly (ORY) and Marseille (MRS).

-However, at the time, IT had a monopoly on French domestic routes.
+However, IT had a monopoly on French domestic routes at the time.
 The carrier was a forerunner to today’s low-cost airlines with its quick turnarounds, no-frills inflight service, minimum crews, and cheap fares.
 Then, on January 1, 1995, the French government opened these routes to other airlines, and Air Inter’s need for these large jets began to diminish.

 Air France Takeover